Alex4210987/alex4210987.github.io/_posts/2023-9-3-opppenheimer_review.md

 ## Hero

 The movie is about J.R.
 Oppenheimer, the father of the atomic bomb, especially his life leading the *Manhattan* Project and a hearing about his security clearance.

+The movie is not a biography, but a hero story.
+It's about how a hero is made, and how a hero is destroyed.[^1]

+[^1]: The sentence is generated with copilot, but somehow appropriate.
+So it's kept here.

+The 1st scene, called *fisson*, tells the story of oppenheimer